stevinz/awesome-game-engine-dev/README.md

 - ### Animation <a name="Topic-Animation"></a>
     - :books: [Skeletons and Inverse Kinematics](https://venturebeat.com/2017/08/09/character-animation-skeletons-and-inverse-kinematics/) : Basic and intermediate principles for using skeletons with inverse kinematics for character animation.

+- ### Color / Palettes <a name="Topic-Color"></a>
+    - :books: [How to Choose Colors Procedurally](http://devmag.org.za/2012/07/29/how-to-choose-colours-procedurally-algorithms/) : Nice info about the use of procedural palettes and how to generate them.
+    - :books: [Red, Yellow, and Blue](http://daveeddy.com/2014/07/01/red-yellow-and-blue/) [:octocat:](https://github.com/bahamas10/ryb) : Great article (with example javascript project) explaining a method to convert colors from the RYB (red, yellow, blue) color wheel used in painting to RGB space.

 - ### Entity Component System <a name="Topic-ECS"></a>
     - :books: [A Simple Entity Component System](https://austinmorlan.com/posts/entity_component_system/) : Article that provides a basis for an eneity component system in C++.